-01. Boots (TK/TR) - A pair of sturdy hiking boots which have been broken-in. bring an extra set of laces.
+01. Boots (TK/TR) - A pair of sturdy hiking boots which have been broken-in.
+Bring an extra set of laces.

 02. Jacket (TK/TR) - A good quality (such as Gortex), waterproof jacket is essential.
 Plus (for those trekking in the cold regions) a very warm, lightweight (such as down) jacket.

-03. Trousers (TK/TR) - Water resistant hiking pants (for TK), North Face and Patagonia are good brands, Avoid jeans, Pants with zip-off legs can come in handy.
+03. Trousers (TK/TR) - Water-resistant hiking pants (for TK), North Face and Patagonia are good brands, avoid jeans, pants with zip-off legs can come in handy.

 04. Socks (TK/TR) - 2 pairs of good hiking socks.
-Wick-N-Dry or Thorlo Hiking socks are a good choices.
+Wick-N-Dry or Thorlo Hiking socks are a good choice.
 They are nicely padded, dry quickly, and hug your feet to reduce blisters.
 Plus, 1 pair of lightweight or liner socks.
 They add warmth when it's cool and cool you when it's hot.